from-nibly/blue-river-interview/slides.md

 # :hospital: Novarad :hospital:

-- :point_left: manual QA tester
+- :point_left: Manual QA tester
-- :bulb: move to automation
+- :bulb: Moved to automation
-- :100: built first database test framework
+- :100: Built first database test framework

 ---v

 ## Automation

-- used whatever the windows equivalent of selenium was
+- Used whatever the Windows equivalent of Selenium was
-- took screenshots and compared them to historical screenshots
+- Took screenshots and compared them to historical screenshots
-- automated similar screens together
+- Automated similar screens together

 ## Database Tests

 - Created the test framework for running database tests
-- This was during a switchover from mssql server to postgres
+- This was during a switchover from MSSQL server to Postgres
 - "Managed" a team that was writing the tests

 ---

 # :telephone: Jive Comm. :telephone:

-- :fax: Raspberry pi phone testing system
+- :fax: Raspberry Pi phone testing system
 - :minidisc: Spin up postgres docker containers

 ---v